Calistril 18, 4713 (Ordu-Aganhei, late night)

 “Our host is the younger brother of the Khan, is he not?
 This hints that he is slippery and clever as an adversary.”
-Well that’s just great, I thought.
+Well that’s just great.

 It got worse on the next column, which represented the present.
 Much worse.
 I turned over the first card and immediately thought I was going to be sick.
 I could barely speak, but managed to croak out, “The Marriage.
 Oh, gods, Koya …”

 I wouldn’t have thought I could feel any worse, but then I was staring at The Beating.
-Sniffing and wiping tears away, I said out loud what I was thinking, my voice weak and hoarse.
+I sniffed and wiped away the start of tears, then said out loud what I was thinking.
+My voice weak and hoarse.
 “I—I shouldn’t have done this.”

-“The seasons change whether you read the cards or not,” she replied.
+“The seasons change whether we read the cards or not,” she replied.
 Well, sure, but logic is a cold comfort.
 “In this position, though, I think it represents how you are feeling now.
 A dissolution of self.”
-That actually made sense, and the thought helped me compose myself.
+I admit that this actually made sense, and the thought helped me compose myself.
 I nodded and moved on.